banisterious/obsidian-oneirometrics/docs/SPECIFICATION.md

   - CSS classes are used to toggle the visibility of the preview and full content sections within each row.
   - The expand/collapse state is managed per row, not globally, and is preserved as rows are re-rendered during virtualization.
   - The logic is compatible with the table virtualization system, ensuring that expand/collapse works seamlessly as the user scrolls through large datasets.

+- Each row in the Dream Entries table includes a "Show more"/"Show less" button to expand or collapse the full dream content.
+- **Event handling is split:**
+  - In the virtualized table (settings modal and interactive UI), event listeners are attached only to the currently visible rows when they are rendered.
+  - In the static project note table (rendered as HTML in the main note), a minimal event handler attaches listeners to all expand/collapse buttons after the table is rendered or updated.
+- This ensures reliable expand/collapse behavior, prevents duplicate or lost listeners, and keeps performance high even with large tables.
+- The scroll logic is designed so that expanding a row scrolls it into view if needed, but never scrolls past the end of the table or causes the viewport to jump unexpectedly.

 ## Performance Considerations